 - controls that manage the environmental risks of the translocation.

-Examples of controls include the number of organisms that are being translocated, requirements for stock health certificates and/or other certifications and other biosecurity controls and must include a period of time that the approval is valid.
+Examples of controls include the number of organisms that are being translocated, requirements for stock health certificates and/or other certifications and other biosecurity controls and must include a period that the approval is valid.

 The maximum period of time that an authorisation is valid is five years.